A Guide to the Temporary Skills Shortage (subclass 482)/457 Business Sponsorship Obligations

-A Guide to the Subclass 457 Business Sponsorship Obligations
+A Guide to the TSS Subclass 482/457 Business Sponsorship Obligations

 It is also important to note that once you are approved as a Standard Business Sponsor, some of your obligations continue even after you finish sponsoring an overseas employee.